 Implications for Health

-Metabolic Disorders: An imbalanced gut microbiome can lead to conditions like obesity, diabetes, and inflammatory diseases.
-By aligning eating patterns with circadian rhythms, you may support a healthier microbiome and, consequently, better overall health.
+- Metabolic Disorders: An imbalanced gut microbiome can lead to conditions like obesity, diabetes, and inflammatory diseases.

 Seasonal Variations and Circadian Rhythms